P&O: Sale of assets: 2006

 On 9 March 2006, DP World agreed to sell its terminal operations at the American ports to an American company.
 On 11 December 2006 it was announced that AIG Global Investment Group, a division of insurance giant AIG, had acquired P&O Ports North America for an undisclosed sum.
 Investing in infrastructure had become the latest "hot" item for financial firms, and P&O represented a high-profile asset.
-AIG GIG was an experienced infrastructure investor globally, having also recently acquired the London City Airport.
+AIG GIG was an experienced infrastructure investor globally, having also recently acquired London City Airport.

 On 16 December 2006 P&O Dover (Holdings) Limited, a subsidiary of P&O and DP World sold its shares Phase 1 (22.5%) and Phase 2 (owned indirectly 22.5% shares), a port of Shenzhen, People's Republic of China, to a joint venture company of China Merchants Holdings (International) and Modern Terminals Limited (MTL), for which MTL bore the whole cost.
 Shenzhen was ranked 4th in list of world's busiest container ports and Shekou Container Terminals was one of the four major terminals of Shenzhen.